i2Nav-WHU/Wheel-INS/README.md

 Y. Wu, J. Kuang and X. Niu, "Wheel-INS2: Multiple MEMS IMU-based Dead Reckoning System for Wheeled Robots with Evaluation of Different IMU Configurations," arXiv:2012.10593, 2020. ([pdf](https://arxiv.org/abs/2012.10593))

-If you find our code and/or dataset helpful to your academic research, please consider citing our related papers.
+If you find our code and/or dataset helpful to your academic research, please consider citing the related papers.

-For any questions, please fell free to contact Dr. Jian Kuang (kuang@whu.edu.cn) or Mr. Yibin Wu (ybwu@whu.edu.cn).
+For any questions, please feel free to contact Mr. Yibin Wu (ybwu@whu.edu.cn) or Dr. Jian Kuang (kuang@whu.edu.cn).